How to Build Tension in Sapphic Erotica for Maximum Impact

 Practical Application: Crafting the Crescendo

-You can’t accidentally stumble into good tension.
-It takes work.
-Here are three techniques I use to methodically build heat in my own scenes:
+Here are three techniques I use to build heat in scenes where anticipation matters:

 Example: Instead of having them kiss immediately upon entering the apartment, have them pause in the doorway.
-One character reaches out to fix the other’s collar.
-Their hands linger.
-The air shifts.
-They lean in, mouths parted—but then a phone buzzes, or one pulls back, terrified of the implication.
-The desire is now a live wire.
+One character asks before reaching out to fix the other’s collar.
+Her hand lingers after receiving a quiet yes.
+They lean closer, but one pulls back, not yet ready for what the kiss might mean.
+The attraction remains present, as does the choice to wait.

-2. Master Sensory Escalation Don’t reveal all your sensory details at once.
-It overwhelms the reader.
-Start with the “distant” senses: the sight of her bare collarbone, or the faint scent of her perfume lingering in the hallway.
+2. Master Sensory Escalation Sensory detail can be layered rather than delivered all at once.
+A scene might begin with details perceived across a room, such as the sight of a bare collarbone or the faint scent of perfume lingering in a hallway.

 Example:

-3. Weaponize the Gaze In sapphic fiction, the way women look at each other is incredibly potent.
-Eye contact can be an act of devotion, a challenge, or a deeply vulnerable surrender.
+3. Use the Gaze In sapphic fiction, the way women look at each other can carry devotion, challenge, curiosity, uncertainty, or vulnerability.

 Where Writers Trip Up